Professor Kim Knott

 - What needs to be done to ensure that ensuing concepts, models and resources make a contribution to policy and practice on issues relating to global uncertainty, such as terrorism, cybersecurity, financial risk, and regional instability?

-This project brings together researchers and non-academic stakeholders in a programme of activities and events to showcase and identify new applications for research contributing to this theme.
-It also encompasses a more focused research project, on ‘Ideological commitment, boundary making and sacralisation in radical views and threats of violence’.
+This project brought together researchers and non-academic stakeholders in a programme of activities and events to showcase and identify new applications for research contributing to this theme.
+It also encompassed a more focused research project, on ‘Ideological commitment, boundary making and sacralisation in radical views and threats of violence’.